SHARP Students Read and Write!

 SHARP Literacy’s program is based on a strong core process that is reviewed and updated each year to ensure our teaching tools remain the most up-to-date and effective in literacy enrichment.
-We refer to this as the 8 Building Blocks of SHARP.
 With that strong foundation in place, our staff and the teachers in our participating schools develop each year’s Writing Challenge and other enrichment components.
-View a three minute video explaining how SHARP works.
+View a video explaining how SHARP works.

 - Teacher Summer Workshop (June)

 Many of our teachers, from those who are newer to SHARP to those who have been with the program for many years, gather each June to update our Student Workbooks and Teacher Guides.
 Together we review lesson plans for the upcoming school year.
 We introduce ideas for our special projects – a We Love to Learn Book or Mural.
 We gain a wealth of information from these educators during these workshops focused on creative writing and reading instruction, and they walk away with literacy strategies they can use across the curriculum.